Diet Chart for Diabetic Patients PDF: Nutrients & Meal Planning for Diabetic Friendly Diet

 • Carbohydrates: Based on the information published by Healthline, carbohydrates have the most significant impact on blood sugar levels, making their management critical in nutrition for diabetic patients.
 It’s essential to choose complex carbohydrates that are high in fiber, as they are digested more slowly, preventing rapid spikes in blood sugar.

 • Proteins: Lean protein sources are vital for blood sugar control and overall health.
-They help in maintaining muscle mass and can promote satiety, which may assist in weight management.
+They help maintain muscle mass and promote satiety, which may assist in weight management.

 • Fats: Healthy fats are essential for heart health and can also aid in blood sugar regulation.
 Incorporating sources of unsaturated fats can be beneficial.